-How to Use Canva for Simple Designs Without Paying Anything
+How to Use Canva Free for Simple Designs: Beginner’s Guide

-To start your free Canva design journey, head to Canva.com and sign up with your email or Google account.
-The Canva free plan gives you access to thousands of templates, fonts, and design elements—no payment required.
+Head to Canva.com and sign up with your email or Google account.
+The Canva free plan gives you access to thousands of templates, fonts, and design elements no payment required.

 Canva offers a wide range of free templates for Instagram posts, flyers, resumes, logos, and more.
 Use the search bar to find designs that fit your project.
 Templates are fully customizable, making Canva one of the best simple design tools available online.